Saudi crown prince heads for Pakistan amid India tensions

 New Delhi is demanding Islamabad act against the Jaish-e-Mohammad (JeM) militant group, which it says has the backing of the Pakistani state, over the bombing.
 Islamabad denies playing a role and has called for an investigation.

 In Islamabad, the crown prince is expected to meet Khan and Pakistan’s army chief, Qamar Javed Bajwa.

-He is also likely to meet representatives of the Afghan Taliban militant group to discuss peace negotiations to end the 17-year civil war in Afghanistan, Pakistani government sources say.
+He was also set to meet representatives of the Afghan Taliban militant group to discuss peace negotiations to end the 17-year civil war in Afghanistan, Pakistani government and militant sources said.

+But that is now in doubt after the Taliban’s planned meeting with Khan, also set for Sunday, was called off at the last minute, Taliban sources said.

+One senior Taliban figure who had arrived in Islamabad for the talks said the group has been told the meeting with Prince Mohammed may be “canceled or readjusted”.

-Reporting by Drazen Jorgic; Editing by Nick Macfie
+Reporting by Drazen Jorgic; Additional reporting by Jibran Ahmad; Editing by Nick Macfie, Sam Holmes and Mark Potter